pabs3/webdl/README.md

 ## Cron scripted usage (autograbber.py)

 You can schedule a regular download of your favourite shows.
+This example uses `chronic` from `moreutils`.

 ```
 # m    h  dom mon dow   command
-  0    1   *   *   *     ./autograbber.py /videos/ABC4Kids /videos/Insight
+  0    1   *   *   *     timeout 6h chronic $HOME/webdl/autograbber-cron.sh /videos/ABC4Kids /videos/Insight
 ```

 Each of these directories should contain a `.patterns.txt` with shell-style globs: